-What might the royal baby be called?
+What might the new prince be called?

 So could we see a name more in line with more popular tastes?

-The UK's top male baby names of 2018 are Liam, Noah, Logan and Oliver, while Emma, Olivia, Eva and Isabelle are the most common female baby names.
+The UK's top male baby names of 2018 are Liam, Noah, Logan and Oliver.

-But the experts say we are unlikely to see a Princess Eva or a Prince Logan in April.
+But the experts say we are unlikely to see a Prince Logan in April.

 Mr Little says: "Sometimes people go off on tangents - we see that both with this Royal Family and with overseas royal families."

-Examples might include the Queen's first granddaughter Zara - a never-before-used royal name meaning star or flower in Arabic, or princess in Russian.
+Examples might include the Queen's first granddaughter Zara - a never-before-used royal name meaning star or flower in Arabic.

 And the name Savannah was the choice of Princess Anne's son Peter Philips and his wife Autumn for their baby daughter born in 2010.